Kristina M Deligiannidis MD

 Dr. Deligiannidis completed her undergraduate degrees and an Honors Scholars Research Program in Neuroscience and Behavior at the University of Massachusetts at Amherst.
 As a recipient of NIH pre-doctoral Intramural Research Training Awards, she trained in molecular neuroendocrinology research at the NIH/National Institutes of Child Health and Human Development (NIH/NICHD).

 Dr. Deligiannidis completed additional research training at the National Institute of Mental Health (NIMH) and NICHD during medical school and residency.
 She received her medical degree from the University of Massachusetts Medical School and completed her psychiatry residency and chief residency in psychopharmacology research at UMass Medical School (UMMS)/UMass Memorial Health Care (UMMHC).
-Dr. Deligiannidis joined faculty at UMMS in October 2009 as an Assistant Professor of Psychiatry and is Board Certified by the American Board of Psychiatry and Neurology.
+Dr. Deligiannidis joined faculty at UMMS in October 2009, is currently an Associate Professor of Psychiatry and is Board Certified by the American Board of Psychiatry and Neurology.

 Dr. Deligiannidis is the Director of the Depression Specialty Clinic, a regional referral center at UMMHC that specializes in the evaluation and treatment of adult patients suffering from major depression, psychotic depression, treatment-resistant depression and bipolar depression.

 Dr. Deligiannidis also evaluates and treats women in the Women’s Mental Health Specialty Clinic at UMMHC.
 She provides consultation and short-term treatment of women suffering from depression and anxiety during pregnancy or the post-partum period.
 Her expertise is focused on psychopharmacologic and complementary/alternative treatments for depression/anxiety during the perinatal period.

 Dr. Deligiannidis conducts translational research in the causes of perinatal depression.
 She also conducts depression research on novel therapeutics.
 Research areas of expertise include:

 Neuroimaging and neuroendocrine biomarkers of depression in women during perinatal period